 How to get to Girdwood from Anchorage

 Girdwood is located 39 miles south of Anchorage.
 It usually takes around 45 minutes to drive there.
-Follow the Seward Highway south along the Turnagain Arm and exit left on Alyeska Highway towards Girdwood.
+Follow the Seward Highway drive along the Turnagain Arm and exit left on Alyeska Highway towards Girdwood.

 1. The North Face, Alyeska